Mary Cavendish, Duchess of Devonshire: Marriage and children

 On 26 November 1950, her husband Edward Cavendish, 10th Duke of Devonshire, had a heart attack and died at Compton Place while being attended by John Bodkin Adams, the suspected serial killer.
-In the process of transferring his assets to his son, the death of the Duke fell 10 weeks prior to a required 5-year period, and his estate was subjected to taxes of 80%.
+In the process of transferring his assets to his son, the death of the Duke fell 10 weeks prior to the end of a required 5-year period, and his estate was subjected to taxes of 80%.

 Honours

 She was appointed a Commander of the Order of the British Empire (CBE) in 1946 and a Dame Grand Cross of the Royal Victorian Order (GCVO) in 1955.

 Death

 The Duchess died in Westminster, London, aged 93, and is buried next to her husband in the churchyard at Edensor, Derbyshire, near Chatsworth.